gremelleDev/flow-app/README.md

 * **Core Subscriber Management**: The first full-stack CRUD feature for Subscribers is complete and merged into `main`.
 * **Core Campaign Management (CRUD)**: The foundational Create, Read, Update, and Delete functionality for Campaigns is complete.
     * We built a secure, full-featured backend API at `/api/campaigns`.
-    * We implemented the `CampaignsPage` UI to display campaigns as cards and allow users to create, edit, and delete them using a reusable modal.
+    * We implemented the `CampaignsPage` UI to display campaigns as cards and allow users to create them using a reusable modal.
+* **NEW — Campaign Editor Foundation**: Built the foundation for the Campaign Editor page, including the backend data model updates, routing, and a fully interactive UI for adding, deleting, and editing email steps within local component state.
+We've also hardened the UI with mobile-responsive layouts and safeguards like sequence limits.

 ### What We're Currently Working On
-The foundational CRUD functionality for the Campaigns feature is now complete on the `feat/campaigns-crud` branch.
-This branch is ready for final review and merging into `main`.
+We are actively building the `feat/campaign-editor` branch.
+The UI for the **local state management** of the email sequence is now functionally complete.
+Users can currently add, delete, select, and edit email steps, and all changes are reflected instantly and reliably in the UI.
+All of this work is happening in local component state and is not yet persisted to the backend.

 ### Immediate Next Steps
-With the campaign container built, our next focus is to allow users to build the actual email sequences inside them.

-1.  **Merge Campaigns Branch**: We will merge the `feat/campaigns-crud` branch into `main` to lock in our progress.
-2.  **Build the Campaign Editor**: Our next major task is to build the UI for the campaign editor.
-This will be a new page or view where users can:
-    * Add individual email steps to a campaign.
-    * Define the subject line and content for each email.
-    * Set the sending delay for each step (e.g., "send 24 hours after the previous email").
+Our immediate goal is to complete the `feat/campaign-editor` feature.
+The final piece of this puzzle is to persist the user's changes to the backend.

+1.  **Add a "Save Campaign" Button**: We will add a "Save" button to the `CampaignEditorPage`.
+This button should be disabled by default and only become enabled when there are unsaved changes.
+2.  **Implement the Save Logic**: Clicking the "Save" button will call our existing `updateCampaign` API function, sending the entire campaign object with the updated `emails` array to be stored in Cloudflare KV.
+3.  **Refactor the Campaign Editor**:
+    *   **Goal:** The `CampaignEditorPage.tsx` component is becoming large.
+Once the feature is functionally complete, we will immediately refactor it to improve maintainability.
+    *   **Plan:**
+        1. Create a new `EmailSequenceList.tsx` component for the left column.
+        2. Create a new `EmailEditorForm.tsx` component for the right column.
+        3. The parent `CampaignEditorPage.tsx` will become a cleaner "container" component, responsible only for state management and data fetching.

 ### Big Milestones We're Aiming For
 After completing the Campaign Editor, we will continue building out the rest of the application's core functionality.